 - unusual discharge from your penis or vagina

-- back pain and frequent urination that interferes with your day to day
+- back pain and frequent urination that interferes with your day-to-day life

 Your doctor will be able to prescribe treatment to help you get better.